SamGuire/FlappyBirds/README.md

 # FlappyBirds

-FlappyBirds with the option to play the game yourself or watch an AI learn to play using the NEAT algorithm.
+Flappy Bird with the option to play the game yourself or watch an AI learn to play using the NEAT algorithm.